-Jason and Kat’s first child together, Hayden Christopher Robin (sigh… yes, that Winnie the Pooh reference is the poor kid’s real name) was born on August 1, 2016.
+Jason and Kat’s first child together, a little boy, was born on August 1, 2016.
 They seemed enamored with their newborn son from the start.
-They took and posted photo after photo of Hayden in various situations and poses, documenting his growth in photographs as if they could never tire of his precious little face.
+They took and posted photo after photo of him in various situations and poses, documenting his growth in photographs as if they could never tire of his precious little face.
 You know, the way it should be.

 This would not the case with the next baby.